browserengineering/book/book/security.md

 a form in a form, with the inner form taking priority) that submits both the new comments and the login token to our evil server.

-Try some of these exploits out, either in our limited browser or in a real one.
+Try these exploits out, both in our toy browser and in a real one.

 The core problem behind these problems is that user comments are supposed to be data, but the browser is interpreting them as code.
 This